Connect with us

 A South African chemicals firm is planning to set up a concrete and cement additives plant in Kenya as it seeks to cash in on the ongoing construction boom in the country.

-Chryso Southern Africa Group, which recently opened an office in Nairobi, says that its decision to expand its operations is informed by the increasing demand for construction chemicals in East Africa thanks to the huge infrastructure projects being undertaken across the region.
+Chryso Southern Africa Group, which recently opened an office in Nairobi, says that its decision to expand its operations is informed by the increasing demand for construction chemicals in East Africa thanks to the mega projects being undertaken across the region.

 “Kenya has shown impressive sales growth for the group over the past nine years, so it made good business sense to solidify our presence in the country,” says Trevor Sawyer, the country manager for the newly established Nairobi subsidiary Chryso Eastern Africa.

-Although he did not disclose the location or size of the proposed plant, Mr Sawyer said the facility will make the company more efficient in serving the region where it already has a presence.
+Although he did not disclose the location or size of the proposed plant, Mr Sawyer said the facility will make the company more efficient in serving the region.

 RELATED: S.A.
 Firm Opens Kenya Office with Eye on Mega Projects